riceissa/issarice.com/wiki/firefox.md

 title: Firefox
 author: Issa Rice
 created: 2015-08-18
-date: 2017-01-21
+date: 2017-03-10
 ---

-As of January 2017, Firefox is the main web browser I use.
+As of March 2017, Firefox is the main web browser I use.
-I find it slower than Google Chrome (which I use for [Facebook](wiki/facebook.md) and Gmail), but find its address bar and some plugins more useful.
+I find it slower than Google Chrome (which I use for [Facebook](wiki/facebook.md), Gmail, and /g/), but find its address bar and some plugins more useful.

 # Plugins